timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 Gear.new(52, 11, Wheel.new(26, 1.5)).gear_inches
 {% endhighlight %}

-In the above, <span class="other-font">Gear</span> does not know about Wheel.new and this is called **dependency injection**. <span class="other-font">Gear</span> previously had explicit dependencies on the <span class="other-font">Wheel</span> class and on the type and order of its initialization arguments, but through injection these dependencies have been reduced to a single dependency on the *diameter* method. <span class="other-font">Gear</span> is now smarter because it knows less.
+In the above, <span class="other-font">Gear</span> does not know about <span class="other-font">Wheel.new</span> and this is called **dependency injection**. <span class="other-font">Gear</span> previously had explicit dependencies on the <span class="other-font">Wheel</span> class and on the type and order of its initialization arguments, but through injection these dependencies have been reduced to a single dependency on the *diameter* method. <span class="other-font">Gear</span> is now smarter because it knows less.

 Isolate the creation of a new <span class="other-font">Wheel</span> inside the <span class="other-font">Gear</span> class.
 The intent is to explicitly expose the dependency while reducing its reach into your class.
 The example below moves the new instance of <span class="other-font">Wheel</span> from the <span class="other-font">Gear's</span> *gear_inches* method to <span class="other-font">Gear's</span> initialization method.
 Notice that this technique unconditionally creates a new <span class="other-font">Wheel</span> each time a new <span class="other-font">Gear</span> is created.